+Hierarchical to: No other components.

 Dependencies: FMT_LIM.2 Limited availability.

-FMT_LIM.1.1 The TSF shall be designed in a manner that limits their capabilities so that in conjunction with "Limited availability

-(FMT_LIM.2)" the following policy is enforced:

-Deploying Test Features after TOE Delivery does not allow
+FMT_LIM.1.1 The TSF shall be designed in a manner that limits their capabilities so that in conjunction with "Limited availability (FMT_LIM.2)" the following policy is enforced: Deploying Test Features after TOE Delivery does not allow

-- 1. User Data to be disclosed or manipulated - 2.
-Sensitive User Data (EF.DG3 and EF.DG4) to be disclosed - 3.
-TSF data to be disclosed or manipulated - 4.
-Software to be reconstructed - 5.
-Substantial information about construction of TSF to be gathered which may enable other attacks
+1. User Data to be disclosed or manipulated

+2. TSF data to be disclosed or manipulated

+3. Software to be reconstructed

+4. Substantial information about construction of TSF to be gathered which may enable other attacks

-The TOE shall meet the requirement "Limited availability (FMT_LIM.2)" as specified below (Common Criteria Part 2 [19] extended).
+The TOE shall meet the requirement "Limited availability (FMT_LIM.2)" as specified below (Common Criteria Part 2 [16] extended).